 At the Candidacy Summit you will connect with others who are starting the ordination process, learn about different types of credentials and the options you have in ministry as well as the process used to help you prepare for full time service to God through the UMC.
 You will also knock out some of the required testing to jump start your Candidacy process.

 The Great Plains Conference is ready to invest in you.
 To cover a portion of the costs of the summit and testing, $250 will be required from candidates prior to the summit.
 The registration cost will be reduced to $50 for those who have previously been required to complete the conference background check and psychological assessment.
 Where possible, we encourage your local church or ministry setting to assist you with the expenses of candidacy.
 Please contact Karen Jeffcoat, registrar, if you have any questions about cost.

-The 2021 Candidacy Summits will be January 22-23, 2021 (online) and June 11-12, 2021 (Lincoln, NE).
-Hotel accommodations for in-person summits are available at no additional cost for candidates on Friday night.
-More accommodation information will be provided in the registration form and registration confirmation email.
+The 2023 Candidacy Summits will be January 20-21, 2023 (online) and June 16-17 (tentatively planned for Topeka, KS).
+At least one Summit per year is normally offered in person.
+For in-person Summits, hotel accommodations for those attending in person are provided at no additional cost for candidates on Friday night.
+More accommodation information for an in-person Summit will be provided in the registration form and registration confirmation email.